 Colin started his media career at Channel 4.
 By the time he left, Colin was overseeing and setting the strategy for the award winning 4Talent, which focused on inspiring and providing opportunities for young people to work in the media industry.
 Before founding Diversity in Media Ltd, Colin worked at the Telegraph Media Group as Head of Talent, where he ran executive, management and leadership development, together with The Telegraph's apprenticeship, internship, work experience and graduate programmes.

 Colin was part of the British LGBT Awards judging panel for 3 years and is currently one of the BIMA Awards and European Diversity Award judges and number 65 on the Pride Power List.

 Linda Riley is creator of numerous diversity initiatives who has dedicated herself both professionally and personally to promoting the values of equality, diversity and inclusion.

-One of only two British directors of US based LGBT campaign group GLAAD, and a former adviser to the British Labour Party on diversity issues, Linda is also a patron of the Albert Kennedy Trust, a charity which helps homeless LGBT youth in the UK, Action Breaks Silence, which empowers women in the developing world to protect themselves against physical and sexual assault and Diversity Role Models a LGBT anti-bullying charity.
+One of only two British directors of US based LGBT campaign group GLAAD, and a former adviser to the British Labour Party on diversity issues, Linda is a patron of Action Breaks Silence, which empowers women in the developing world to protect themselves against physical and sexual assault and Diversity Role Models a LGBT anti-bullying charity.

 A former Stonewall award winner, Linda founded the Alternative Parenting Show, the Diversity Careers Show and Opportunities for Women, co-founded The British LGBT Awards and currently publishes the iconic lesbian title DIVA magazine.
-She organises the European Diversity Awards and the Australian LGBTI Awards.
+She organises the European Diversity Awards.